Framework: Polina Khatsenka, Petra Kapš

 Hosted by Patrick McGinley.

 Field recording, phonography, and the art of sound-hunting, presented by Patrick Tubin McGinley.
-This week's edition of framework:afield, our 800th show, is the second of an ongoing collaboration between framework radio and CENSE - the Central European Network for Sonic Ecologies.
-The series is titled 'Symptoms of Evidence'; each new episode is produced for CENSE by Polina Khatsenka and Petra Kapš and premieres on Radio Punctum in Prague.
+This week's edition of framework:afiel is the third of an ongoing collaboration between framework radio and CENSE - the Central European Network for Sonic Ecologies.
+The series is titled 'Symptoms of Evidence;' each new episode is produced for CENSE by Polina Khatsenka and Petra Kapš and premieres on Radio Punctum in Prague.
 Each show is then repeated a few months later here on framework.
-This episode is entitled 'Elements: Water.'
+This episode is titled 'Walking.'

 "Framework" began broadcasting in June, 2002 on the newly reformed Resonance 104.4-FM in London.
 The show now airs on 12 radio stations around the world and streams and podcasts here on it’s own website.
 "Framework" is consecrated to field-recording and the use of field recordings in composition, and began broadcasting at a time when a new community of sound artists with a special interest in found sound was developing, a community spread across the world that, thanks to the internet, was no longer limited to a specific geography.
 "Framework" sees itself as an outlet for this ever-growing and developing community, a folk-tool in a new folk movement, a community driven exchange point for creators and listeners alike.
 The show's goal is to present not only the extremely diverse sound environments of our world, but also the extremely diverse work that is being produced by the artists who choose to use these environments as their sonic sources. we hope to ask this question: is ‘field-recording’ a style, or a genre, or is it in fact as uncontrollable and undefinable an instrument or tool as any, that may be interpreted, manipulated, and appropriated by anyone with a microphone and an idea? these works are its definition, and not vice versa.